massfords/jekyll-now/_posts/2016-6-6-Proxy-for-AutoCloseable.md

 This is a straightforward approach but it's tedious since in many cases there's a lot of code you need to write to implement the pass through.
 It's also something that you need to do at design time whereas you can create a proxy instance at runtime using the method below.

-### Life After Proxy

 ## Example in your code

-The details below look scary, but here's a sneakpeek at the payoff...
+The details for creating a Proxy below look scary, but here's a sneakpeek at the payoff...

     public MyManualJPAClass {
         private final AutoCloseableEntityManagerFactory emf;